 The Installment Purchase Agreement entered into by the City with the City of College Park for the purchase of a Rental Car Center (RCC) on June 1, 2006 obligates the City to make debt service payments through 2031, totaling \$443.1 million, on the Series 2006A and Series 2006B Bonds issued by the City of College Park.
 In relation to the agreement, the City adopted an ordinance effective October 1, 2005, imposing a Customer Facility Charge (CFC) at the Airport to fund the purchase.
 The CFC of \$5.00 is a charge on each Airport car rental transaction day applicable to both On-Airport Operators and Off-Airport Operators.
-The Department recorded \$40.4 million and \$38.7 million in customer facility charges for the years ended June 30, 2017 and 2016, respectively.
-Operating expenses during fiscal years 2017 and 2016 of approximately \$11.4 million and \$10.2 million, respectively, are netted against the CFC revenue and result in net CFC income of \$29.0 million for 2017 and \$28.5 million for 2016.
+The Department recorded \$40.0 million and \$40.4 million in customer facility charges for the years ended June 30, 2018 and 2017, respectively.
+Operating expenses during fiscal years 2018 and 2017 of approximately \$9.7 million and \$11.4 million, respectively, are netted against the CFC revenue and result in net CFC income of \$30.3 million for 2018 and \$29.0 million for 2017.

-(q) Economic Concentration
+(r) Economic Concentration

-Delta Air Lines and the Airport-owned parking facilities accounted for approximately 17.3% and 26.5% of total operating revenue, respectively, for the year ended June 30, 2017.
-Delta Air Lines and the Airport-owned parking facilities accounted for approximately 16.5% and 27.1% of total operating revenue, respectively, for the year ended June 30, 2016.
+Delta Air Lines and the Airport-owned parking facilities accounted for approximately 12.4% and 28.1% of total operating revenue, respectively, for the year ended June 30, 2018.
+Delta Air Lines and the Airport-owned parking facilities accounted for approximately 9.7% and 26.5% of total operating revenue, respectively, for the year ended June 30, 2017.

-(r) General Services Costs
+(s) General Services Costs

 The Department is one of a number of departments and/or funds maintained by the City.
 A portion of general services costs (such as procurement, accounting, budgeting, and personnel administration) are allocated to the Department for services provided by other City departments and/or funds.
 Such costs are allocated to the Department based on a methodology employed by an independent study.
-Of the Department's recorded \$18.2 million in general services costs for both the years ended June 30, 2017 and 2016, the allocated expense amount for the year ended June 30, 2017 was \$8.2 million, compared to \$7.1 million for the year ended June 30, 2016.
+Of the Department's recorded \$21.7 million and \$18.2 million in general services costs for the years ended June 30, 2018 and 2017, respectively, the allocated expense amount for the year ended June 30, 2018 was \$11.2 million, compared to \$8.2 million for the year ended June 30, 2017.

-(s) New Accounting Standards
+(t) New Accounting Standards